 4) CTR Manipulation Impacts Ranking

-There was a time when artificially boosting click-through rates on a Google My Business listing would increase its rankings on Google Maps.
+There was a time when artificially boosting click-through rates on a Google Business Profile would increase its rankings on Google Maps.
 Google closed the loophole within the past year, and the technique no longer works.
-Buying fake clicks will waste your money and resources in 2022.
+Buying fake clicks will waste your money and resources in 2023.

 Alternative: Tell people how to find your listing online, so they click through naturally